 There are a lot of different reasons for this error message for example the IIS process has no access for the files or the password of the account where the application runs is wrong.
 All in all: it is a not very clear defined error message.
-Martin has already written about a very interesting problem a short time ago (he found the Workaround here).
+Martin has already written about a very interesting problem a short time ago.
 The symptoms of the error have been this:

 Error message “401 – Unauthorized: Access is denied due to invalid credentials” from a remote machine